Amazon Bar Raiser Coding Interview: What Changes

 1. Clean thinking under ambiguity

 The Bar Raiser gives you a problem with loosely specified constraints.
 Maybe the input isn't guaranteed sorted.
 Maybe the size could be zero.
-Engineers who immediately ask clarifying questions, define their assumptions, and then proceed with a structured approach show the reasoning Amazon values.
-Engineers who jump straight to code without defining the problem space tend to reveal they're operating from memorised patterns rather than constructed reasoning.
+If you immediately ask clarifying questions, define your assumptions, and then proceed with a structured approach, that shows the reasoning Amazon values.
+Jumping straight to code without defining the problem space tends to reveal you're operating from memorised patterns rather than constructed reasoning.

 2. Follow up handling